emon-swe-sust/js-ci-insights/readme.md

   Workflows with more jobs or steps tend to run longer, although efficient parallelism can sometimes offset the increase.

 - **Operating System Impact:**
-  Linux runners are both **more popular and faster**, suggesting they are generally more efficient for CI tasks compared to Windows or macOS.
+  Linux runners are both more popular and faster, suggesting they are generally more efficient for CI tasks compared to Windows or macOS.

-- **Outliers Matter:**
-  A small subset of workflows and jobs shows disproportionately long execution times, which can heavily influence the averages.

 These insights can help optimize CI configurations by: